Nuitka/Nuitka-website/doc/posts/nuitka-release-063.rst

 -  Moved commandline parsing helper functions from common code helpers to the main program where of course their only usage is.

--  Moved post processing of the created standalone binary from main control to the freezer code.
+-  Moved post-processing of the created standalone binary from main control to the freezer code.

 -  Avoid using ``chmod`` binary to remove executable bit from created